-The Authority has committed to make a good faith effort to take responsibility of at least 200 miles of existing Intermunicipal Trunk Sewers and Associated Facilities by January 31, 2020, including responsibility for controlling associated overflows transferred to the Authority.
+The Authority has committed to make a good faith effort to take responsibility of at least 200 miles of existing Intermunicipal Trunk Sewers and Associated Facilities, including responsibility for controlling associated overflows transferred to the Authority.
+The Authority has conducted closed-circuit television inspections of these sewers, determined what repairs and improvements are necessary, and is now in the process of working with municipalities to transfer ownership and make the necessary repairs.